BryanJacobs/FIDO2Applet/README.md

 100% of the FIDO2 CTAP2.1 spec is covered, with the exception of features that aren't physically on an ordinary smartcard, such as biometrics or other on-board user verification.
-The implementation in the default configuration passes the official FIDO certification test suite, with the exception of several bugs open against the test suite itself.
+The implementation in the default configuration passes the official FIDO certification test suite version 1.7.17 in "CTAP2.1 full feature profile" mode.

 In order to run this outside a simulator, you will need [a compatible smartcard](docs/requirements.md).
 Some smartcards which